-Leases - Effective January 1, 2022, the Organization adopted the new lease accounting guidance in Accounting Standards Update No. 2016-02, Leases (Topic 842) (ASC Topic 842) using the modified retrospective approach with comparative accounting periods continuing to be presented under previous lease guidance (ASC Topic 840).
+Leases - Effective January 1, 2022, the Organization adopted the new lease accounting guidance in Accounting Standards Update No. 2016-02, Leases (Topic 842) (ASC Topic 842) using the modified retrospective approach.
 The Organization has elected the package of practical expedients permitted in ASC Topic 842.
 Accordingly, the Organization accounted for its existing leases under the new guidance, without reassessing (a) whether the contract contains a lease under ASC Topic 842, (b) whether classification of the leases would be different in accordance with ASC Topic 842, or (c) whether the unamortized initial direct costs before transition would have met the definition of initial direct costs in ASC Topic 842 at lease commencement.
 Additionally, the Organization did not elect the practical expedient to use hindsight in determining the lease term (that is, when considering lessee options to extend or terminate the lease and to purchase the underlying asset) and in assessing impairment of the entity's right-of-use (ROU) assets.
-As a result of the adoption of the new lease accounting guidance, the Organization recognized on January 1, 2022 (a) a lease liability of \$559,865, and (b) a right-of-use asset of \$559,865.

 The Organization determines if an arrangement contains a lease at inception.
-Operating leases are included in ROU assets and lease liabilities in the statement of financial position.
+Operating leases are included in ROU assets and lease liabilities in the consolidated statement of financial position.
 ROU assets represent a right to use an underlying asset for the lease term and operating lease liabilities represent the Organization's obligation to make lease payments arising from the lease.
 ROU assets and lease liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
-The Organization's leases do not provide an implicit rate of return; thus, The Organization uses the risk-free discount rate, determined using a period comparable with that of the lease term from the later of the lease commencement date or implementation date.
+The Organization's leases do not provide an implicit rate of return; thus, the Organization uses the risk-free discount rate, determined using a period comparable with that of the lease term from the later of the lease commencement date or implementation date.
 The ROU asset also includes prepaid lease payments and unamortized initial direct costs, and excludes lease incentives.
 The Organization has lease agreements with lease and non-lease components which are accounted for as a single lease component.
-Lease terms may include options to extend or terminate the lease when it is reasonably certain that The Organization will exercise that option.
+Lease terms may include options to extend or terminate the lease when it is reasonably certain that the Organization will exercise that option.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.
 A ROU asset and operating lease liability is not recognized for leases with an initial term of 12 months or less.